raphi011/handoff/README.md

 - [x] (Technical) Graceful server shutdown
 - [x] (Technical) Loading of `TestSuite`s via shared libraries.
 - [x] (Technical) SQLite Persistence layer
+- [x] (Feature) Soft test fails that don't fail the entire testsuite.
+This can be used to help with the chicken/egg problem when you add new tests that target a new service version that is not deployed yet.
 - [x] (Feature) Basic webui that shows test run results
 - [x] (Feature) Start test runs via POST requests
 - [x] (Feature) Write test suites with multiple tests written in Go